ymyke/cardio/DOMAIN.md

 3. Main deck: The ones a player actually starts a run with.
 4. (The ones in different decks during a fight. -- The FightCards.)

 ## Example run

 - I start the run with: ["Church Mouse", "Weasel", "Lynx", "Porcupine"]
 - I visit a location that gives me a new card: Bison/3/5/TRAMPLE
-  - Phil I: This card was selected from bucket 1.
-  - Phil II: This card was randomly generated.
 - I visit a location and boost my Porcupine to Porcupine/1/8/AIRDEFENSE
 - I visit a location and lose my Weasel.
 - I have a fight, which doesn't change my cards.